coil-kt/coil/docs/image_pipeline.md

 See [Mapper](../api/coil-base/coil.map/-mapper) for more information.

+## Keyers

+Keyers convert data into a portion of a cache key.
+This value is used as `MemoryCache.Key.key` when/if this request's output is written to the `MemoryCache`.

+See [Keyers](../api/coil-base/coil.key/-keyer) for more information.

 ## Fetchers

-Fetchers translate data into either a `BufferedSource` or a `Drawable`.
+Fetchers translate data (e.g. URL, URI, File, etc.) into either a `BufferedSource` or a `Drawable`.

 See [Fetcher](../api/coil-base/coil.fetch/-fetcher) for more information.